CivicActions/ssp-toolkit/docs/ssp.md

 All CivicActions employees are required to read and sign the Security Policy <https://civicactions-handbook.readthedocs.io/en/latest/03-policies/security/> which includes the Acceptable Use Policy, prior to being authorized access to CivicActions operated systems.
 This is part of the onboarding Security Training process: <https://civicactions-handbook.readthedocs.io/en/latest/01-welcome-to-civicactions/training/security-training/>

+If CivicActions staff fail to comply with CivicActions security awareness and training requirements, their access to CivicActions information systems may be terminated.

 ### Part c)

 #### CivicActions Responsibility

-The CivicActions Acceptable Use Policy/Rules of Behavior are reviewed by the Director of Human resources at least annually and is updated at least every three years.
+The CivicActions Acceptable Use Policy/Rules of Behavior are reviewed by CivicActions Security and Operations at least annually and is updated at least every three years.